Daihatsu Terios: Indonesia

 The second-generation Terios and first-generation Rush were both launched in Indonesia on 14 December 2006, with the former succeeded the Taruna.
-Both cars were sold in long-wheelbase configuration and rear-wheel drive layout only.
+Sale starts on January 2007, both cars were sold in long-wheelbase configuration and rear-wheel drive layout only.
 Three-row seating were standard on the Terios and optional on the Rush.
-The Terios was initially offered in TS, TS Deluxe, TS Extra, TX Deluxe, TX Elegant and TX Adventure grade levels, while the Rush came with G and S grades.
-On 1 October 2008, the Indonesian market Terios received updates such as standard body-coloured side body mouldings, as well as side visors, single SRS airbag on the driver's side and parking sensors, followed by the Rush in August 2009.
-The TX Elegant grade was removed in this update.
+The Terios was initially offered in TS and TX grades with optionals such as TS Deluxe, TS Extra, TX Deluxe, TX Elegant and TX Adventure, while the Rush came with G and S grades.
+The main difference between the appearance of Terios and Rush is the use of over fender in the Rush as default.
+The Terios is not equipped as default, yet has a different model of over fender and available as a part of the optional TX Adventure grade and an optional Genuine Accessories.
+Safety features such as Immobilizer, rear Defogger, ABS, EBD and dual SRS Airbags are exclusive to the Rush.